openhab/openhab-addons/bundles/org.openhab.binding.mybmw/README.md

-# BMW ConnectedDrive Binding
+# MyBMW Binding

-The binding provides a connection between [BMW's ConnectedDrive Portal](https://www.bmw-connecteddrive.com/country-region-select/country-region-selection.html) and openHAB.
+The binding provides access like [MyBMW App](https://www.bmw.com/en/footer/mybmw-app.html) and openHAB.
-All vehicles connected to an account will be detected by the discovery with the correct type
+All vehicles connected to an account will be detected by the discovery with the correct type:

 * Conventional Fuel Vehicle
 * Plugin-Hybrid Electrical Vehicle